 The San Francisco Bay Area’s North Bay has more to offer than wine tasting.
 The following 12 museums and attractions are a great way to spend day.
 Some of the following venues offer free admission days, coupons, and ticket deals, making them a savvy choice any day.
+FYI: Wherever possible, you’ll see my referral links to available discounts.

 1. Bay Area Discovery Museum: Indoor/outdoor family museum with activities for children ages six months to eight years, including hands-on art and science exhibits, special performances and cultural festivals, near Golden Gate Bridge, in Sausalito.